Irving Nattrass

 Irving Nattrass (born 20 December 1952) is an English former footballer who played primarily as a right back for Newcastle and Middlesbrough.

 Born in Fishburn, England, Nattrass attended Ferryhill Grammar School and signed with Newcastle at age 16 on an apprenticeship.

 As a youth player Nattrass lacked confidence and made slow progress within the club, even going so far as to look for employment elsewhere as a mechanic.
 However, he soon found his stride and went on to sign professionally for the club in July 1970, aged 17.
 A year later Nattrass went on to make his debut against Derby.

 The then Newcastle manager Joe Harvey once commented "Nattrass is my Paul Madeley and I can't pay him a bigger compliment than that".
 Madeley was a Leeds and England player who was dubbed the "Rolls-Royce" of footballers.

 Hampered by injuries and disagreements with the Newcastle board he eventually moved to Middlesbrough for the sum of £375,000.
 Nattrass made his league debut for them against Arsenal on 15 September 1979.

-Nattrass is now a successful businessman and keen golfer.